Bozhidar-A/agro_calc/README.md

 ## 🚀 Deployment

-The app auto-deploys to builds a new Docker image when pushing to the `release` branch:
+The app auto-builds a new Docker image when pushing to the `release` branch:

 1. Tests run automatically
 2. Docker image builds and pushes to GHCR